Ghislaine Maxwell: Filthy Rich

 Ghislaine Maxwell: Filthy Rich is an American Netflix original documentary film directed by Maiken Baird and Lisa Bryant.
 The film succeeds the 2020 miniseries Jeffrey Epstein: Filthy Rich, created by the same filmmakers.
 Its story is centered around the sex-trafficking trial of Ghislaine Maxwell, accomplice to Jeffrey Epstein, and details how she assisted in recruiting teenage girls who would be deceived into performing sexual acts on Epstein.

-British journalist and author Petronella Wyatt, who appears in the film and was a consultant for the production, said Maxwell tried to interest her in a lesbian sex party.
-The film was released on November 25, 2022.
+British journalist and author Petronella Wyatt, who appears in the film and was a consultant for the production, The film was released on November 25, 2022.